tytydraco/yessleep/out/Little_Landry.md

 I leaned in close, real close, bringing myself right level with the patch.

 And I saw that the patch wasn’t really a patch.
 It was more of a hole in the wall.
-And the white that bulged from the opening had an outward curve to it, and glistened a little in the light.
+And the white that bulged from the opening had an outward curve to it, and glistened a little in the light . . . like the white of an eye.

 And then I heard it.